Hannalysis/Coding-Chronicles/README.md

 Another shorter session today - spent tinkering with Flask.

-Created more routes, using Jinja to create dynamic updates by injecting logic into certain templates, and utilising API calls.
+In my playground project, I created more routes, used Jinja to create dynamic updates by injecting logic into certain templates, and utilised a couple of free external API calls.

 ------------